-Harvest has remained stable or decreased in District 1 over the past two years, an expected trend based on regulation changes.
+Harvest has remained stable in District 1 over the past two years, an expected trend based on regulation changes.
 In 2015, muzzleloader and archery hunters could harvest any deer, whereas in 2016 and 2017 this was changed to any buck, requiring a slight increase in hunter effort to harvest a deer.
-In 2019, hunters of any user group or weapon type will not be able to harvest a doe, this regulation change was enacted to protect the reproductive component of the population.
+In 2020, hunters of any user group or weapon type will not be able to harvest a doe, this regulation change was enacted to protect the reproductive component of the population.
 Pre-season surveys for the past three years yielded stable buck to doe and fawn to doe ratios.

 District 1 runs voluntary check stations on select weekends during the modern firearm season.
 Check stations allow biologists to collect important biological information that informs management.
 This may include teeth to determine the age structure of a population, detailed information about the size of bucks being harvested, tissue samples to test for diseases like chronic wasting disease, and body condition score for harvested animals.
 Aside from collecting biological information, check stations allow biologists an opportunity to interact with the hunting community, answer questions, and receive immediate feedback on how the season is going.
-The number of deer checked went down in 2018 from the year before, but harvest success remains reasonable.

 If you pass a check station, we encourage you to stop.
-Planned 2019 District 1 check station locations are below.
+Planned 2020 District 1 check station locations are below.
 Additional check stations may be operated during the early or late modern firearm deer season.